andresviaud/unplug/README.md

 ## Features

 - 📊 **Dashboard** - Track your daily check-ins, XP, streaks, and completed challenges
-- ✅ **Daily Check-In** - Log your mood and screen time with optional notes
+- ✅ **Daily Check-In** - Log your mood and screen time with optional notes (dates tracked automatically)
 - 🎯 **Challenges** - Complete digital detox challenges to earn XP and build streaks
 - 💬 **AI Chatbot** - Get support and guidance with OpenAI integration (with fallback mode)
+- 📥 **Export/Import** - Backup and restore your data
+- 📅 **Date Tracking** - All entries are timestamped with dates for time-based tracking

 ## Tech Stack